theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/installation.md

 ### Setup

 `ERPConnectSetup.exe` is an industry standard setup.
 Execute the `ERPConnectSetup.exe` file and follow the instructions of the setup. <br>
-The installation process copies the class library, the LINQToERPSetup and all available tools into the program directory.
+The installation process copies the class library and all available tools into the program directory.

 ![ERPConnect_Setup](/img/content/erpconnect/ERPConnect_Setup.png){:class="img-responsive" }

 After the installation you are able to use ERPConnect in your .NET environment.<br>
 The license installation procedure is described in the section [Installing the license](./licensing).

-{: .box-note }
-**Note:** To use the LINQ Designer, run the *LINQToERPSetup* for your VisualStudio environment.
-See [LINQ to SAP - Installation and First Steps](../linq-to-sap/installation-and-first-steps) for more information.

 ### Program Directory Files
 The list below shows several most important files that are placed into the default directory ``C:\Program Files\ERPConnect`` after installation: